Lkraljevic/Inline-Diff/README.md

 # Inline-Diff
 JavaScript inline visual diff tool.
-Based on [CodeMirror](https://codemirror.net/)
+Based on [CodeMirror](https://codemirror.net/) This depends on the [google-diff-match-patch](https://code.google.com/archive/p/google-diff-match-patch/) library to compute the diffs.
 ## Usage
 Example creating new instance of inline diff editor
 ```javascript